MarWoes/wg-blimp/README.md

 ## Example

-Some example `.fastq`can be found on [Sciebo](https://uni-muenster.sciebo.de/s/7vpqRSEATYcvlnP).
+Some example `.fastq` can be found on [Sciebo](https://uni-muenster.sciebo.de/s/7vpqRSEATYcvlnP).
 You can use the command
 ```
-wg-blimp run-snakemake <folder-with-fastqs> <reference.fa> simulated1,simulated2 simulated3,simulated4 <output-folder>
+wg-blimp run-snakemake fastq/ chr22.fasta blood1,blood2 sperm1,sperm2 results --cores=8
 ```

 Please not that the pipeline commands also allow a `--use-sample-files` option so sample groups can be loaded from text files instead of comma separates files.